getmoin/BC-Wallet-Demo/DEVELOPER/BC Wallet Showcase.md

 The are two main flows on the Client, the onboarding flow where a user gets their credentials, and the useCase where the user presents information about their credentials in proof requests.
 These are located in `client > src > pages > onboarding > steps`.
 Here's an overview of the steps and their role:
 - SetupConnection.tsx: generates a QR code to establish a connection with the user's wallet
 - AcceptCredential.tsx: issues the configured credential to the existing connection
-- BasicSlide.tsx: displays the configured text and images for the current step
+- StepView.tsx: displays the configured text and images for the current step
 - ChooseWallet.tsx: displays the choose wallet screen that instructs users to install BC Wallet
 - PickCharater.tsx: the character selection screen that allows you to select different characters based on the configuration
 - SetupStart.tsx: provides a preamble about what credentials you'll be receiving and the usecases